chuacw/portfolio/README.md

 # Chee-Wee's Portfolio of Projects

+## Uniswap Hook Donations
+A smart contract and a web browser interface that works underneath Uniswap, to allow donations to specific addresses.
+Skills: TypeScript, Web3, Solidity, Node.js, DeFi

 ## Application Debugger / Monitor
 Launches specified Windows application and monitors its debug messages, loading and unloading of libraries, thread starts and exits, exceptions, and breakpoints.